-- Preview Email Newsletter

 American Camp Association Advocates for Inclusion of Camps in New Tax Credit (10)

 WASHINGTON, Jan.
 7 -- The American Camp Association (ACA) has submitted a public comment letter to the U.S. Internal Revenue Service regarding the recently enacted federal tax credit aimed at individual contributions to Scholarship Granting Organizations (SGOs).
-Representing over 20,000 nonprofit and for-profit camps and youth development organizations that employ more than one million people across the United States, ACA is urging regulatory clarity to allow camp and summer learning programs to more ST
+Representing over 20,000 nonprofit and for-profit camps and youth development organizations that employ more than one million people across the United States, ACA is urging regulatory clarity to allow camp and summer learning programs to qualify for scholarship funds.

 American Federation of Teachers Opposes IRS Scholarship Tax Credit, Warns of Harm to Public Education (10)